 In Appendix D.1, the NICE Framework describes an example of integration between the two Frameworks.
 By using the Cybersecurity Framework and the NICE Framework together in this way, an organization can effectively relate cybersecurity objectives to their current and target workforce needs.
 Both the Cybersecurity Framework and the NICE Workforce Framework work in harmony with other NIST frameworks to help determine how and what activities will help an organization to manage cybersecurity risk to an acceptable level, and by whom.
 The Fall 2018 edition of the NICE e-newsletter includes an article further explaining the connection between NIST models.
 One benefit of using these frameworks together is in support of Executive Order 13870, America’s Cybersecurity Workforce, which directs U.S. Federal Agencies to incorporate the NICE Framework lexicon and taxonomy into workforce knowledge and skill requirements used in information technology and cybersecurity services contracts.

-In response to initial public input, NIST has released for discussion an outline of the Privacy Framework that provides a high-level, structural alignment to the Cybersecurity Framework—proposing inclusion of a Core (consisting of functions, categories, subcategories, and informative references), Profile, and Implementation Tiers.
-This structure would enable a risk- and outcome-based approach and has contributed to the success of the Cybersecurity Framework as an accessible communication tool.
+This structure enables a risk- and outcome-based approach that has contributed to the success of the Cybersecurity Framework as an accessible communication tool.
 In addition, the alignment aims to reduce complexity for organizations that already use the Cybersecurity Framework.

 EO 13636 directed the National Institute of Standards and Technology to work with industry to develop a framework for reducing cybersecurity risks.
 The EO also charged the Department of Homeland Security with developing a voluntary program to promote use of the Framework and help critical infrastructure organizations improve their cybersecurity.
 In February 2014, DHS launched the Critical Infrastructure Cyber Community (C3, pronounced "C-Cubed") Voluntary Program.
 The C3 Voluntary Program helps align critical infrastructure owners and operators with existing resources to assist in their efforts to use the Framework and manage their cybersecurity risks.
 More information about the C3 Voluntary Program may be found on the DHS Web site.